What Does a Title Company Do?

 Taylor Sansano

-The mortgage process isn’t cheap — among the fees you can expect to pay upfront are closing costs, which are typically 2% to 5% of a home’s purchase price.
+The mortgage process isn’t cheap.
+You’ll need to pay upfront fees like closing costs, which are typically 2% to 5% of a home’s purchase price.
 One way to lower these costs is to ask for seller concessions, which is when the seller agrees to pay some of the upfront costs on behalf of the buyer.
 You can use seller concessions as a tool in the negotiation process, but there are some drawbacks.

 Depending on the type of loan, there are limits to how much the seller can offer in concessions.
-There are also other limitations, like which costs the seller can cover — usually these are attorney fees, appraisal costs, inspection fees, origination fees or prepaid property taxes (all part of the closing costs).
+There are also other limitations, like which costs the seller can cover.
+Usually, they can cover closing costs, which include attorney fees, appraisal costs, inspection fees, origination fees or prepaid property taxes.

-Conventional mortgages are nongovernment-backed loans offered by private lenders, such as banks and credit unions.
-Allowable seller concessions for conventional loans depend on the down payment.
-For down payments below 10%, seller concessions are limited to 3%; for down payments between 10% and 25%, seller concessions may increase to 6%.
-For down payments higher than 25%, up to 9% in seller concessions are allowed.
+Conventional mortgages are loans offered by private mortgage lenders, such as banks and credit unions.
+Allowable seller concessions for conventional loans typically depend on the amount of the down payment:

-With conventional loans, sellers may offer between 3% and 9% of the purchase price in concessions, depending on the buyer’s down payment.
+With conventional loans, sellers may offer between 3% and 9% of the purchase price in concessions, depending on a buyer’s down payment.

-FHA loans are backed by the federal government through the Federal Housing Administration and offered by FHA-approved lenders.
+Federal Housing Administration (FHA) loans are backed by the federal government through the U.S. Department of Housing and Urban Development (HUD) and offered by FHA-approved lenders.
 Regardless of the down payment amount, the seller can contribute up to 6% of the purchase price in concessions if the borrower uses an FHA loan for financing.

-VA loans are mortgage loans for active-duty and veteran military service members and their surviving spouses.
-With a VA loan, the buyer may receive seller concessions up to 4% of the total loan amount (not the purchase price), but those concessions cannot cover loan discount points.
+Veterans Affairs (VA) loans are mortgage loans for active-duty and veteran military service members and their eligible family members.
+With a VA loan, the buyer may receive seller concessions of up to 4% of the total loan amount (not the purchase price), but those concessions can’t cover loan discount points.
 These concessions can cover the VA funding fee (based on your down payment amount), appraisal fee and title insurance.

 Mortgage concessions can benefit both the buyer and the seller in a real estate transaction.
 The seller may be able to sell the home to a preferred buyer if they offer specific concessions, which can make a deal much more enticing.

-Seller concessions are more common in a buyer’s market, which is when the supply of homes available is greater than the demand.
+Seller concessions are more common in a buyer’s market, which is when the available supply of homes is greater than the demand.
 In these cases, homes could sit on the market for weeks or months before selling.
-If a seller offers concessions to make a home more appealing, however, it could result in a quicker sale — and the buyer saves money (sometimes thousands of dollars).
+If a seller offers concessions to make a home more appealing, it could result in a quicker sale, and the buyer will save money (sometimes thousands of dollars).

 Some buyers ask for concessions to reduce the cash they must bring to the table at closing.
-They may offer a higher purchase price in exchange for a portion of the closing costs.
+They may offer a higher purchase price in exchange for the seller paying a portion of the closing costs.
 But this could mean taking out a larger loan amount, which translates to paying more interest in the long run.
-Another drawback to asking for seller concessions: It could make your offer less attractive to sellers, especially in a competitive seller’s market.

 » MORE: How much are closing costs?